Office Phone: 250-338-5466

 The Robertson Creek Fish Hatchery is the most successful hatchery on Vancouver Island.
 The Vancouver Island fish hatchery produces chinook salmon, coho salmon and steelhead smolts.

-The Martian Mars water bombers which are the world's largest aerial firefighting flying boats are housed at Sproat Lake which is nearby.
+The Martin Mars water bombers which are the world's largest aerial firefighting flying boats are housed at Sproat Lake which is nearby.

 Della Falls being the tallest falls in Canada is accessible by boat from Great Central Lake or by helicopter.